michal-franc/michal-franc.github.io/about.md

 **Engineer, Leader, Speaker** - based in **London**. **Engineer** @ Just Eat.

-Currently building **Crowdfunding** platform.
-Responsible for products that enabled millions of people rise billions of pounds for causes they do care about.

 ### Experienced Software Engineer
 8 years of experience building products in different domains : e-commerce, finance, charity, social sites.
 Can code in many languages in different paradigms.
 Most of my experience was built using C# and Javascript.